Racing· 11 min read

 Behind the scenes, several things happen.
 Muscle glycogen stores refill.
 Metabolic enzymes recover.
 Immune function rebounds.
 Hormonal markers of recovery (testosterone/cortisol ratio, growth hormone) improve.
 Neural drive — your ability to recruit motor units quickly and forcefully — actually increases during a well-executed taper.
 The end result: a body that is as fit as it was at peak training, but now able to access that fitness without a fatigue tax.

 Individual variation matters.
 Athletes with very high weekly training loads often need longer tapers than the textbook suggests.
 Athletes who train less need shorter ones.
-If in doubt, err toward slightly more rest for a very long race and slightly less for a short one.
+Arrive at the start with TSB between +10 and +25 (see TSS, CTL, ATL, TSB).

 What should you cut, and what should you keep?